olewsaa/Yacht-computer/RPi-settings.md

 ### Pi Configuration
 The graphical config tool offers a range of settings.
 It is generally a good idea to disable interfaces services that are not needed.
-I have turned off
+I have turned off the following services:
 - camera
 - VNC
 - SPI